ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Finally, indexes for `vg giraffe` as well as a VCF file can be created.  **Important:** For the paths to be properly represented, the genomes need to be named in `SAMPLE.HAPLOTYPE` format as described above, and `--wlineSep .` must be passed.

+The `--gfaffix` option zips up redundant bubbles and is also important to use.

 ```
 cactus-graphmap-join ./jobstore --vg primates-pg/primates.vg --outDir ./primates-pg --outName primates-pg --reference simChimp --vcf --giraffe --gfaffix  --wlineSep "." --realTimeLogging
 ```